samluyk/PHPLedger/README.md

 - a working delete last entry button in case of incorrect input
 - define expenses as "fixed" or "variable" in code
 - array for categories in table
-- something to display database info graphically on separate page
 - Don't use SELECT * , explicitly type out the column names needed
 - complete documentation
-- data import guide
 - collapsable tables for different years
+- ability to track different account values (my financial overview spreadsheet)

 ### To done:
 - ~~finalize categories~~